Also known as:

 Threat Summary:

 Not globally threatened.
+Listed as Vulnerable in NSW and ACT; Threatened in Victoria (2011).
 Restricted-range species: present in South-east Australia Endemic Bird Area.
-Clearing forest for agriculture, fragmentation of habitat, and loss of nest-sites.
+Is affected by clearing forest for agriculture, fragmentation of habitat, and loss of nest-sites.
 Competition for dwindling number of nesting sites is fierce between the Superb Parrot and other species.

 Range:

-Occurs inland in SE Australia, from NC New South Wales south to mid-Murray River and tributaries in N Victoria, between Barmah Forest and lower Ovens River.
+Occurs inland in SE Australia, form NC New South Wales south to mid Murray River and tributaries in N Victoria, between Barmah Forest and lower Ovens River.

 Habitat: